gcc-ant-robot/OpenCV-Camera-Test/readme.md

 ## TODO:
 1. [ ] Test FPS while saving images to disk.
-2. [ ] Implement LaserDot RasterScan for benchmark.
+2. [ ] Implement LaserDot RasterScan for benchmark. (we can compare to laser tracking results from Spring 2018)
 3. [ ] Create I2C or serial comm link between RPi and myRIO.
+Unidirectional transmission of error vector.
+Involves LabVIEW for myRIO side and Python function on RPi side.

 ## Important Links
 * **Blog Post on Threaded Camera Polling:** [https://www.pyimagesearch.com/2015/12/28/increasing-raspberry-pi-fps-with-python-and-opencv/](https://www.pyimagesearch.com/2015/12/28/increasing-raspberry-pi-fps-with-python-and-opencv/).
 This guide shows how to use threading to reduce I/O latency between us and the camera.